advaitp04/currencyConverter/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## How to use

+Open [https://www.exchangerate-api.com/] and sign up to obtain your free key.

+Fork this repository.

+In src files that list the default API key, login to your ExchangeRateAPI account and replace that key with yours.

+You're all set!
+The free plan comes with 1500 monthly requests.
+Use them wisely.